Echosync Documentation

 With the command line

 Echocli does not have any specific option for automatically shutting down the PC at the end of synchronization operations.
-However, as Echocli is a command line program, it is possible to call the Windows tool shutdown.exe after Echocli in a PowerShell or DOS script.
+However, as Echocli is a command line program, it is possible to call the Windows tool shutdown.exe after Echocli in a shell script (.ps1, .bat, .cmd).

 How can I automatically execute actions before or after a synchronization operation?